 5 Shows to Watch While Waiting for More 'My Hero Academia'

-While having to wait for new episodes of My Hero Academia is a little annoying, many would say it's better than having to sit through dozens of episodes of filler.
+While having to wait for new episodes of My Hero Academia season 4 is a little annoying, many would say it's better than having to sit through dozens of episodes of filler.
 It also gives us a chance to get caught up on the other excellent shows out there.
 Here are 5 great shows to watch while waiting for new episodes of MHA.

 Voltron: Legendary Defender

 The overlap between the MHA and Voltron fandoms is huge, and for good reason: both provide an amazing cast, gripping action, and drama that rarely slips into useless angst.
 Voltron is arguably even better than MHA because it avoids the shonen tournament and training tropes, though it does occasionally fall into silly episodic comedy that slows the pace too much.